 While it is easy to find resorts that offer many complimentary activities, it's not common to find resorts that bundle meals into the rate.
 So with the understanding that these are not all-inclusive resorts in the true sense, these Hawaiian properties come closer than most by occasionally offering Hawaiian-inclusive or all-inclusive packages.

-- Ka'anapali Beach Hotel on Maui often offers a four-night Best of the Beach package that includes not only lodging but a rental car; daily breakfast, lunch, and dinner for two; and some off-site excursions.
-There are also various complimentary Hawaiian activities such as lei-making and hula performances.
+- Ka'anapali Beach Hotel: Located on Maui, Ka'anapali often offers a four-night "Best of the Beach" package that includes not only lodging but a rental car; daily breakfast, lunch, and dinner for two; and some off-site excursions.
+Ka'anapali Beach Hotel also offers various complimentary Hawaiian activities such as lei-making and hula performances.

-- Four Seasons Resort Hualalai on the Big Island often offers several packages that include at least one meal, usually breakfast, as well as a raft of activities, a complimentary Kids for All Seasons children's program, and complimentary meals for kids under age 5 at Pahu i’a Restaurant.
+- Four Seasons Resort Hualalai: Located on the Big Island, the Four Seasons Resort Hualalai often offers packages that include at least one meal (usually breakfast) as well as several activities, access to a complimentary "Kids for All Seasons" program, and complimentary meals for kids under age 5 at Pahu i’a Restaurant.

-There are historic reasons why Mexico and the Caribbean are brimming with all-inclusive resorts, and conversely there are some good reasons why all-inclusive resorts never really caught on in Hawaii.
-Most all-inclusive resorts are set up with the expectation that guests will spend the vast majority of their time on property, which doesn't necessarily make sense in Hawaii.
+There are historic reasons why Mexico and the Caribbean are brimming with all-inclusive resorts, and conversely, there are some good reasons why all-inclusive resorts never really caught on in Hawaii.
+Most all-inclusive resorts are set up with the expectation that guests will spend the vast majority of their time on the property, which doesn't necessarily make sense in Hawaii.